 City of Fort Collins staff play a critical role in helping to implement City Plan strategies in the course of carrying out their regular duties.
 In the City organization, air quality planning is coordinated through the Air Quality Program, which is a division of the Environmental Services Department in the Sustainability Services Area.
-Extensive internal collaboration among City departments is important, with key internal partners listed in this section.
-Also listed are key external partnerships, such as other local governments, state and federal government agencies, the private sector, academia, industry, advocacy groups, and community members.
+Near-term and emerging actions also identify key internal partners (i.e., City Departments) and key external partnerships, such as other local governments, state and federal government agencies, the private sector, academia, industry, advocacy groups and community members.